 Dallas mayor pro tem pleads guilty to receiving bribes

-In exchange, he helped Leonard’s company — Force Multiplier Solutions — sell millions of dollars worth of stop-arm cameras to Dallas County Schools, a public agency that provided bus service to Dallas ISD and other school districts.
+In exchange, he helped Leonard’s company — Force Multiplier Solutions — sell millions of dollars worth of stop-arm cameras to Dallas County Schools, an agency that provided bus service to Dallas ISD and other school districts.

 Former Dallas mayor pro tem Dwaine Caraway was also implicated in the scheme.
 He was sentenced to just over 4 1/2 years in prison last week.